dockstore/dockstore-documentation/docs/getting-started/github-apps/github-apps.rst

 subclass
     The descriptor language used for the workflow.
 Supported values include CWL, WDL, NFL (Nextflow), and GXFORMAT2 (Galaxy).
 This cannot be changed once the workflow is registered. primaryDescriptorPath
-    The absolute path to the primary descriptor file in the Git repository. testParameterFiles (optional)
+    The absolute path to the primary descriptor file in the Git repository.
+For Nextflow, the primary descriptor is the .config file. testParameterFiles (optional)
     An array of absolute paths to test parameter files in the Git repository.